joygowda/legalnamechanges/README.md

 https://en.wikipedia.org/wiki/Brahmacharya
 https://yogainternational.com/article/view/brahmacharya-the-middle-path-of-restraint/

 Can black people be Hindu?
-Absolutely.
+Absolutely CAN be.
 It's NOT cultural approriation to wear a sari or clothing or worship in an Hindu temple.
-2 years ago writer in first artcile, "Contrary to popular belief, race is completely irrelevant to practice Hinduism.
+2 years ago writer in first article, "Contrary to popular belief, race is completely irrelevant to practice Hinduism.
+"Contrary to popular belief, race is completely irrelevant to practice Hinduism.
 To see the divine in everyone and everything is a basic tenet of Hinduism."
-Everyone is Hindu in reality. https://www.reddit.com/r/hinduism/comments/10bsa0k/can_a_black_person_learn_more_aboutfollow_the/ https://dukespace.lib.duke.edu/items/edd3c605-bb45-412c-8c13-3db244ddc13e https://www.hindupedia.com/en/Historical_Racial_Diversity_of_Hindus
+Everyone is Hindu in broadest view of reality.
+https://www.reddit.com/r/hinduism/comments/10bsa0k/can_a_black_person_learn_more_aboutfollow_the/
+https://dukespace.lib.duke.edu/items/edd3c605-bb45-412c-8c13-3db244ddc13e
+https://www.hindupedia.com/en/Historical_Racial_Diversity_of_Hindus